-When it’s time for your department to reorder your collection equipment, choose a product made especially for forensic sample collection.
-Our FAB line of DNA swabs was developed for forensic use, with particular capabilities for touch DNA, blood, DNA under fingernails, buccal cells, and more.
+When it’s time for your department to reorder your collection equipment, choose a product made especially for forensic sample collection, with particular capabilities for touch DNA, blood, DNA under fingernails, buccal cells, and more.

 2) Swabbing for Cells

-Here we outline three of the most popular techniques for swabbing:
+Here are the three most popular techniques for swabbing:

 Swabbing for Touch DNA

-For a more comprehensive overview of how to swab for touch DNA, please see our previous post.
+For a more comprehensive overview of how to swab for touch DNA, please see our earlier post.